-We estimate that the net proceeds to us from our issuance and sale of common shares in this offering will be approximately US\$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This estimate assumes an initial public offering price of US\$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from our issuance and sale of 2,988,600 common shares in this offering will be approximately US\$37.3 million (or approximately US\$43.3 million if the underwriters exercise their option to purchase additional shares in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+This estimate assumes an initial public offering price of US\$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.
 We will not receive any of the proceeds from the sale of common shares by the selling shareholders.

-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per share would increase (decrease) the net proceeds to us from this offering by US\$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$15.00 per share would increase (decrease) the net proceeds to us from this offering by approximately US\$2.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.

-We intend to use the net proceeds of this offering to repay the full amount outstanding under our term loan agreement with Rainy Day, which we refer to as the Shareholder Loan, and for working capital and general corporate purposes.
+We intend to use a portion of the net proceeds of this offering to repay the full amount outstanding under our term loan agreement with Rainy Day, which we refer to as the Shareholder Loan.
 The Shareholder Loan bears an interest rate of 4.5% per annum on the daily unpaid balance of the outstanding loan.
 As of January 31, 2015, the principal outstanding on the Shareholder Loan was approximately \$3.0 million.
 The principal is due in three equal annual installments, with one payment being due on each of the three dates on which we make annual redemption payments on our Series A Preferred Shares, which may not occur earlier than April 3, 2017.
 If the Series A Preferred Shares are not redeemed before April 3, 2020, the principal on the loan is due in three annual installments beginning on April 3, 2020.